The64thGamer/cheeseepedia/content/wiki/Chuck E Cheese Northridge Evergreen Show 2023.md

 |image=Evergreen2023.jpg
 |date=November 11, 2023
 |cybernetwork=y|}}
-**_ Chuck E. Cheese Northridge Evergreen Show 2023**_ is the generic show released on November 11, 2023 - ??? featuring two songs from 2017.
+**_ Chuck E. Cheese Northridge Evergreen Show 2023**_ is the generic show released on November 11, 2023 - November 26, 2023 featuring two songs from 2017.

 This was created as a unique showtape to only be played at Northridge to preserve the animatronics.
 This show features 2 Songs with the standard live being Me & My Friends.
 ##Show List:##